So, like many of you, I used to suffer from insomnia.

 They're all wrong.

-And it's because they can't see beyond the prism, the lens of which they they view the world, and it's like last night I was On Twitter, there's that Starker guy from the business insider, whatever his name is, Oliver Darcy.
+And it's because they can't see beyond the prism, the lens of which they view the world.

 Oliver Darcy craves attention.

-So what he does, he's like a wannabe Brian Stelter, the Pipsqueak Oberman wannabe.
+So what he does, he's like a wannabe Brian Stelter, the pip-squeak Oberman wannabe.

-And like he's trying so hard to get into the group, the circle of all these media people.
+And like, he's trying so hard to get into the group, the circle of all these media people.

-They can consider themselves crit critics.
+They consider themselves critics.

 Eric Wimple is the only one that's actually ever nice to me in person.